Mahir Zeynalov: Documenting Turkey's press freedom violations

 Two weeks after the failed coup attempt in Turkey on 15 July, Mahir Zeynalov started documenting the arrest of journalists.
 He shared handcuffed photos of journalists as they were escorted to the prison, and added a brief message about their career.
 The chronicling of these journalists quickly went viral across the world.
 It caused such an outrage all around the world that CNN and Al Jazeera extensively covered Zeynalov's work.
 His work about the arrest of journalists made into front pages of hundreds of international newspapers the next day.

 Battle with Twitter

 In September 2016, Twitter informed Zeynalov that they shut down his Turkish account within Turkey and that they received a separate Turkish court decision to block access to his another account, in which he is tweeting in English.
 He has a quarter million followers combined.

 Zeynalov's readers in the West launched a campaign to support the journalist against Twitter, forcing the social media giant to cave in.
 Twitter later announced that it won't block Zeynalov's English-language account.
 Washington Post published an editorial about this incident, urging Twitter not to bow to pressure by "a tyrant"—Erdogan.

 Globe Post Media

 In 2016, Zeynalov co-founded Globe Post Media in the United States.
 It is an umbrella organization for multiple single-subject news outlets, of which The Globe Post is the flagship.

-In 2018, MAESTRO Media Group bought Globe Post Media.
-Zeynalov remained as CEO.